cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ### Receiving messages

+Depending on which scopes have been declared, your bot can receive messages in the following contexts:
+* 1:1 chat - Users can interact in a private conversation with a bot by simply selecting the added bot in the chat history, or typing its name or Bot ID in the To: box on a new chat.
+* Channels - A bot can be @mentioned in a channel if it has been added to the team.
+Note that additional replies to a bot in a channel require @mentioning the bot - it will not respond to replies where it is not @mentioned.

 For incoming messages, your bot will receive an [Activity](https://docs.botframework.com/en-us/core-concepts/reference/#activity) object, of type `message`.
 While the Activity object may contain other types of information, like [channel events sent to your bot](botevents.md), the `message` type represents communication between bot and user.

 Your bot will recieve a payload that contains the user message `Text` as well as other information about the user, the source of the message and Teams information.
 Of note: